redis/redis-om-python/README.md

 # Redis Developer Python

-redis-developer-python is a high-level library containing useful Redis abstractions and tools, like an ORM and leaderboard.
+redis-developer-python is a high-level library containing useful Redis abstractions, like an ORM, rate limiter, and leaderboard.

 ## ORM